iSach/SoccerNeRFs/README.md

 ### **Scripts**

-The `scripts` folder contains various scripts that were used to manipulate datasets and create figures in the thesis.
+The `scripts` folder contains various scripts that were used to manipulate datasets and create figures in the paper.
 Each file has a header which documents what it does but remember these are simple scripts, and are not intended as clean and documented code.

 ## Citation